Delyc/Delyc/README.md

 # 💫 About Me:
-Hello, I'm Delyce a JavaScript fullstack developer
+Hello, I'm Delyce a  fullstack developer

 ## 🌐 Socials: